-As four black women across the generations continue to navigate a less than idyllic American landscape, each contemplates if it is too late to recapture the power, refuge, and pleasure they once discovered through childhood play.
-Is this magical ritual enough to save them now?
+In LITTLE SALLIE WALKER, four black women from across the generations recount how they once discovered pleasure, refuge, and power in childhood play.
+As they continue to navigate a less than idyllic American landscape, each contemplates if play is magical enough to save them now.

-Marta Effinger-Crichlow (Producer/Director/Writer) is an interdisciplinary artist whose body of work reflects her mission to fuse social issues, culture, and history.
-She is the past recipient of a National Endowment for the Humanities grant.
+Marta Effinger-Crichlow (Director/Producer/Writer) is an interdisciplinary artist whose projects in the mediums of film, theater, and literature highlight her mission to fuse social issues, culture, and history.
 She also received a Pittsburgh Multicultural Arts Initiative grant for her multi-media collage “The Kitchen is Closed Startin' Sunday”.
-For her play “Whispers Want to Holler,” Marta collaborated with noted jazz saxophonist Billy Harper.
-She is the author of Staging Migrations toward an American West: From Ida B. Wells to Rhodessa Jones published by University Press of Colorado.
-She is on faculty in African American Studies at New York City College of Technology-CUNY.
-Marta was a 2017 IFP JustFilms Fellow at the Made in NY Media Center and is a Women Make Movies Production Assistance Program recipient for LITTLE SALLIE WALKER.
+For her produced play “Whispers Want to Holler,” Marta collaborated with noted jazz saxophonist Billy Harper.
+She has also worked as a freelance dramaturg for theater productions in New York City, Chicago, Pittsburgh, Memphis, and Louisville.
+She and is the author of Staging Migrations toward an American West: From Ida B. Wells to Rhodessa Jones published by University Press of Colorado.
+She appeared on TEDx at the Tribeca Performing Arts Center in 2015.
+Marta received her PhD from Northwestern University and is on the faculty in African American Studies at New York City College of Technology-CUNY.
+She helped curate 400 Years of Inequality: Contributions from the Diaspora at Carnegie Hall's Weill Music Institute.
+LITTLE SALLIE WALKER is Marta's first documentary feature.
+She is a member of Brown Girls Doc Mafia and lives in New York City.

 PROMOTE THIS PROJECT